Esri/arcgis-experience-builder-sdk-resources/samples/widgets/message-subscriber/README.md

 # Message subscriber

-This sample demonstrates how to use message action in widget.
+This sample demonstrates how to use message action in a widget.

 ## How to use the sample
 Clone the [sample repo](https://github.com/esri/arcgis-experience-builder-sdk-resources) and copy this widget's folder (within `samples/widgets`) to the `client/your-extensions/widgets` folder of your Experience Builder installation.

 ## How it works
-  Within `query-action-setting.tsx`, create a class extends the React.PureComponent class with the types `ActionSettingProps`.
+  Within `query-action-setting.tsx`, create a class to extend the React.PureComponent class with the types `ActionSettingProps`.
   The configuration of the message action can be changed through the `onSettingChange` method.

   ```javascript